mindsing-web/mindsing-web.github.io/web/content/en/services/api-development.md

 - Monitoring and logging solutions

 ## Enterprise System Integrations

+Connect your web platform with existing business systems, creating a unified technology ecosystem that improves efficiency and data accuracy.

 ### CRM & Marketing Automation
 - Salesforce, HubSpot, and Marketo integrations